If you have been charged with a DUI or drug-impaired driving offence in Ottawa or eastern Ontario, the experienced DUI lawyers at AGP LLP can help.

 In Canada, there is no specific crime of driving under the influence, or “DUI,” but there are several offences related to driving while intoxicated, or after having consumed alcohol or drugs.

 These offences are all serious, and they bring with them serious consequences.
 The financial costs alone are considerable.
 So-called “drunk driving offences” carry a mandatory driving prohibition, which means incurring the cost of securing other ways of getting around, often for a year or more.
 Also, following a conviction, the cost of obtaining insurance will often skyrocket, and you will be required to install an alcohol interlock device in your car—at your own expense—for a considerable period of time.
-The total costs from losing your license, and the increased costs of regaining it, often amounts tens of thousands of dollars.
+The total costs from losing your license, and the increased costs of regaining it, often amount to tens of thousands of dollars.
 In addition, a conviction for one of these offences will typically invalidate your insurance, which means you could be personally liable if a person was injured or property was damaged (including your own vehicle) in the course of the offence.

 In addition to these financial costs, impaired driving offences carry all the usual risks that flow from a criminal conviction: the potential for a jail sentence, loss of employment prospects, and an inability to travel internationally.